ROBelgium/VLPGreenland/supplementary/figS7/README.md

-# Infrasound array processing and modelling
+# Figure S7: Tidal signal at Dickson Fjord and Ella Ø

+to be added.